 Just Read It

 Hey, look, neature!
 That’s pretty neat.

 I honestly can’t get this book out of my mind.
 There was something quite wild about it, and that’s not just because it was set in the wilderness of Scotland.
-This book breathes nature in such a way that it makes you want to get out of your house and wander the woods like a weirdo (See above giphy).
+This book breathes nature in such a way that it makes you want to get out of your house and wander the woods like a weirdo.
 Maybe hug a tree or two.
 It definitely opens your eyes to conservation and rewilding, if said eyes aren’t already open to that.

 McConaghy’s descriptions read like beautiful poetry.
 This isn’t a book that you can just skim through.
 You have to read it nice and slow, but that shouldn’t be a problem because the words are just so dang majestical.

 Also, kind of a spoiler, but I have to mention it – she gives birth in the freaking woods leaning against a tree, catches the baby by the ankle, and then bites the umbilical cord apart.
 You got that?
 BITES it.
 Like a crazy warrior woman.
 This happens in the dead of winter, people.
-She and the baby are huddled together against a tree, practically freezing to death, when a wolf pack encounters them, huddles around them, which saves their lives until help comes.
+She and the baby are huddled together against a tree, practically freezing to death, when a wolf pack encounters them, and huddles around them until help comes, which saves their lives.

 To top it off, Inti kind of has a cool superpower.
 It’s actually just Mirror Touch Synesthesia, which is a condition that causes a person to feel a sensation of touch when they see someone else being touched.
 For Inti, it doesn’t just happen with people, it’s animals too, which explains her freakish obsession and love for wolves.